Aquatic Animal Hatchery Learning Center

 Meanwhile, PTTEP trusts in the commitment of the villagers.
 It has also set a long-term goal that in five years, the Crab Hatchery Learning Centre at Ban Hua Khao will cement its operation and philosophy to become a model from which know-how and expertise can spread to smaller crab banks that have the potential to develop into learning centers.
 More hatcheries will ensure that crabs will always swim in Thai waters, just as the fishermen of Songkhla Lake have proved possible.

 Currently, PTTEP implements this project in collaboration with public sector and academic institutions, including the Department of Fisheries, the Department of Marine ad Coastal Resources, as well as local administrative organizations, to work towards the goal of comprehensive conservation of marine resources for the future, and continue to sustainably create value for the communities.

-To date, the Project has won more than 12 world-class CSR awards.
+To date, the Project has won 14 world-class CSR awards.

-In 2020, more than 13,000 visitors visit the Learning Centers.
-The fishermen's revenue is increased to Thai Baht 57,000 or USD 1,900 per household per year.
-About 200-400 million juvenile crabs have been released back to nature each year.
+In 2022, 19,636 visitors visit the Learning Centers.
+The fishermen's revenue has increased to THB 80,768 or USD 2,485 per household per year.
+About 6,525 million juvenile crabs have been released back to nature.